willeccles/cfm/README.md

 ![Example Configuration](screenshot.png)

-*Note: the screenshot above has a non-default pointer.*
+*Note: the screenshot above has a non-default pointer and no alternative instances enabled.*

 [Demo](https://asciinema.org/a/296578)